 California condors once ranged from British Columbia, Canada down to Baja California, Mexico.
 This range shrank with the increase of European settlers moving west.
 The causes of the decrease in condors included poisoning, shooting, habitat degradation, and the collection of eggs and feathers.
 By the late 1800s, naturalists were already making note of the California condors’ declining numbers and in 1967, at a population size of 60, they became the first ever officially listed endangered species.
 Despite this protection, their population continued to decrease and dropped to a low of 22 individuals in 1982.
 All wild condors were then trapped and placed in captive breeding programs in an effort to save the species from extinction.
 Wild releases were initiated in 1992 in Southern California but did not suceed so all birds were returned to captivity in 1994 for program re-evaluation.
 Wild released began in 1995.

-Captive-bred condors are released into the wild yearly at five different sites into four different metapopulations that do not overlap: Hopper Mountain Wildlife Refuge Complex (Southern California, USA [S-CA] meta-population est.1995), Vermillion Cliffs National Monument (Southwest [SW] or Arizona/ Utah, USA meta-population est. 1996), Pinnacles National Park and Big Sur (Central California [C-CA], USA meta-population est.1997 and 2003 respectively), and Baja California, Mexico (Mexico [MX] meta-population est. 2002).
-Partners for each metapopulation monitor the flock’s behaviors, movements, nesting attempts, and mortalities (see the table below).
+Captive-bred condors are released into the wild yearly at six different sites into five different flocks that do not overlap: Hopper Mountain Wildlife Refuge Complex (Southern California, USA [S-CA] flock est.1995), Vermillion Cliffs National Monument (Southwest [SW] or Arizona/ Utah, USA flock est. 1996), Pinnacles National Park and Big Sur (Central California [C-CA], USA flock est.1997 and 2003 respectively), Baja California, Mexico (Mexico [MX] flock est. 2002), and Redwood National Park (Northwest [NW] California, USA flock est. 2022.
+Different partners monitor each flock’s behaviors, movements, nesting attempts, and mortalities throughout the year.
+See the below table for flock sizes over the years.

 A crucial part of any endangered species recovery program is documenting and addressing threats.
 Through tracking efforts, biologists are able to recover deceased condors from the field and submit them for necropsy and analysis in an attempt to determine the cause of death.
 Gaining an understanding of threats to the species assists the recovery program in addressing these hazards.